middyjs/middy/packages/ssm/README.md

 - `disablePrefetch` (boolean) (default `false`): On cold start requests will trigger early if they can.
 Setting `awsClientAssumeRole` disables prefetch.
 - `cacheKey` (string) (default `ssm`): Cache key for the fetched data responses.
 Must be unique across all middleware.
 - `cacheExpiry` (number) (default `-1`): How long fetch data responses should be cached for. `-1`: cache forever, `0`: never cache, `n`: cache for n ms.
-- `setToEnv` (boolean) (default `false`): Store role tokens to `process.env`. **Storing secrets in `process.env` is considered security bad practice**
 - `setToContext` (boolean) (default `false`): Store role tokens to `request.context`.

 NOTES:
 - Lambda is required to have IAM permission for `ssm:GetParameters` and/or `ssm:GetParametersByPath` depending on what you're requesting.
 - `SSM` has [throughput limitations](https://docs.aws.amazon.com/general/latest/gr/ssm.html).
 Switching to Advanced Parameter type or increasing `maxRetries` and `retryDelayOptions.base` in `awsClientOptions` may be required.
-- `setToEnv` and `setToContext` are included for legacy support and should be avoided for performance and security reasons.
-See main documentation for best practices.
-- `setToEnv` can only assign secrets of type string

 ## Sample usage